jlbprof/wordle_help/README.md

 ./wordle_best_from.pl XI XL NA1 NS3 AE5 XXX CA2 CE2 CI2 CO2 CU1 CS1 CT1 CR1 CL1

+NOTE: XXX seperates the clues from the guess, to the word ranking rules.

 This takes my clues and then out of the choices produced, ranks them by the same rules as my first guess program.